 Johan Kobborg: 'When Andrian Fadeev, art director of the Leonid Yacobson Ballet Theatre, offered me to stage Don Quixote, I did not have a shadow of a doubt that our work together would be interesting and fruitful.
 There were many factors at play at the same time.
 I have known Andrian for many years, and I respect him as a brilliant dancer.
 And now I can put trust in his professionalism in his new capacity as a ballet company manager.
-As luck would have it, right now both of us have enough free time to work on this project.
+As luck would have it, both of us had enough free time to work on this project.
 For more than 10 years now, I have been just as enthusiastic about working as a choreographer as about performing.
 I love not only making new shows, but also looking for fresh interpretations of famous ballets.
 To keep the ballet art alive, you have to practice looking at ballet classics from a new angle, and to be closer to the public.
 I used to work at a classical ballet troupe, so I respect the academic style and have no wish to undermine it.
 But the world is changing, and this demands new approaches to traditional productions'.

 Johan Kobborg is widely known to ballet lovers as an international celebrity.
 Alumnus of the Royal Danish Ballet School, he used to dance as a principal at the Danish Royal Ballet and at the London Royal Ballet, Covent Garden.
 He also appeared as a guest star in productions at the La Scala Theatre in Milan, the Mariinsky and Bolshoi Theatres, and many other renowned theatres worldwide.